joetainment/bill-and-buck/story__main__chapter__in_good_faith.md

 There was a long awkward silence, but in his stalling, Wilbert was clever.
 Before long he had a powerful idea.
 It was an idea that would have unimaginable ramifications.

-With this idea, Wilbert get something from BBR, by proposing a hypothetical, before asking one more very leading question.
+With this idea, Wilbert would get something from BBR, by proposing a hypothetical, before asking one more very leading question.

 "Let's say, just for the moment, that I trust you.
 That doesn't mean I have to help you.
 No!
 You have to tell me...  *Why* should I?"